hadashiA/testkick/README.md

 ## Installation

 1. Copy testkick.el file to your load-path.
-2. Add this to your init.el
+2. Add this one line to your init.el

 ```cl
 (autoload 'testkick "testkick" nil t)
 ```

-* Additional
+Additional

 ```cl
 ;; Settings for your shorthand.